AdobeDocs/commerce-extensibility/src/pages/webhooks/signature-verification.md

 });
 ```

-Keep in mind if the key pair is regenerated the old public key will be invalid and you need to update the public key in the signature verification code.
+Keep in mind that when the key pair is regenerated, the old public key will be invalid.
+You must subsequently update the public key in the signature verification code.

-## Verify the signature in the APP Builder action
+## Verify the signature in the App Builder action

-To verify the signature in the APP Builder action the `raw-http` annotation needs to be set for the webhook action.
-When `raw-http` annotation is set, the HTTP request query and body parameters are passed to the action as reserved properties.
+To verify the signature in the App Builder action, set the `raw-http` annotation in the `app.config.yaml` file.
+When the `raw-http` annotation is configured, the HTTP request query and body parameters are passed to the action as reserved properties.

-Sets the `PUBLIC_KEY` as environment variable in the webhook action configuration and use it to verify the signature.

 ```yaml
     inputs: